Learn More About Mold and Bacteria

 Common Building Molds (also called Mildew or Black Mold) and Their Associated Health Effects

-People talk of black mold or mildew in their bathroom, ceiling, basement and kitchen.
-Is it a single type of mold?
+The question you may ask, is it a single type of mold?
 No. In most cases, more than one type of mold will be growing on the same surface.
 At least 150 mold species have been reported from residential and commercial buildings.
-Fortunately, not all of these are harmful to most people, so even if you suspect mold growth, don’t panic.
-Have it tested.
+Fortunately, not all of these are harmful to most people, so even if you suspect mold growth, don’t panic; but make you have it tested at the earliest.

 If you want to know more about specific molds, visit the Mold Library.